-Babson College, in partnership with the Fundación Mexicana Para La Educación (FUNED), offers up to two scholarships annually to selected incoming MBA students who are Mexican nationals.
-Recipients can then apply to FUNED for possible additional funds.
+Babson College, in partnership with the Fundación Mexicana Para La Educación (FUNED), offers up to two \$10,000 scholarships annually to selected incoming MBA students who are Mexican nationals.

 There is no separate application for the FUNED Scholarship at Babson; Mexican nationals will be considered based on their admission application materials.
 Scholarship recipients will be notified at the time of admission.
 Recipients in the Two-Year MBA program who continue in good academic standing will have the FUNED Scholarship renewed for their second academic year at Babson.